Vergil Ortiz Jr.: Ortiz Jr vs. Bohachuk

 On June 24, 2024 it was announced that Ortiz Jr would face Serhii Bohachuk in Las Vegas on August 10, 2024.
 Ortiz was knocked down twice in the bout, but went on to win via majority decision (114–112, 114–112, 113–113) after twelve competitive rounds; this being the first time Ortiz had gone the full distance in a fight.

 Ortiz Jr vs. Madrimov

 On February 22, 2025 in Riyadh, Saudi Arabia, Ortiz Jr defeated Israil Madrimov by unanimous decision to retain his interim WBC super welterweight title, with two scores reading 115–113 and one reading 117–111.
 This was the second time in Ortiz's career that he went the distance, as well as the second time in a row.

 Ortiz Jr vs. Lubin

 On November 8, 2025, Ortiz Jr defended his interim WBC super welterweight title via 2nd round TKO victory over Erickson Lubin in Fort Worth, TX.

+Ortiz Jr vs. Ennis Negotiations

+As one of the biggest fights in boxing, a bout between Vergil Ortiz Jr and Jaron Ennis has been in talks for a while, with Ennis previously rejecting proposals to fight Ortiz Jr on undercard fights in Saudi Arabia, not wanting to move up to Super Welterweight while trying to unify the World Titles at Welterweight.
+After Ortiz Jr's bout with Lubin, Ortiz Jr and Ennis officially entered negotiations for a proposed bout at the MGM Grand in March 2026, with Ortiz Jr's promotion Golden Boy Promotions, pulling out of negotiations as both Oscar De La Hoya and Ortiz Jr's manager Rick Mirigian could not reach an agreement with Ennis's team and Promotion after wanting a 60/40 split in favor of Ortiz Jr.